The Top 5 Best Forearm Exercises

 Yeah, this is mainly a biceps exercise, but it will work your forearm extensors out great.
 What better way to build both your biceps and forearms up at the same time?
 Except of course for hammer curls.

 The lift: You will need a barbell or EZ Curl bar to start with.
 After that, you will grip the bar the opposite way that you normally would during a regular curl, with palms down.
 Your forearms should be facing outward rather than inward.
 After that, you will just curl the bar up like you normally would with barbell curls.
-It’s the same movement, but you are performing it so your forearms are being worked.
+It’s the same movement, but you are performing it, so your forearms are being worked.
 Simple enough.

-4. Dumbbell Rows
+4. Dumbbell/Kettlebell Rows

 By now, you are starting to wonder, “What is this, a back workout?”
 Well, it pretty much is.
 If you have some strong back lifts without using straps, you are sure to have some strong forearms and an awesome grip.
 It’s mainly the straps that kill people.